basarat/demo-typestyle/11-server/script.md

 typestyle.setStylesTarget(document.getElementById('styles-target'));
 ```

-* Within our package.json we have a start target that runs webpack to generate our bundle.js and then starts the server.
+* To demonstrate this project, we have `start` target in our  package.json, that runs webpack to generate our bundle.js and then starts the server by running our `server.tsx`.

-* Now we go ahead and run `npm start` which will run webpack generating our `public/bundle.js` file and then start the http server at port 3000.
+* So we jump back to the terminal and run `npm start`
+  * This kicks off webpack which will generate our `public/bundle.js` file
+  * And then the express server starts, listening for requests on port 3000.

-* If we open it in our browser you can see that it works as expect.
+* If we open up our browser on localhost:3000, you can see that the application works as expected.

-* If we look at the network tab the HTML and CSS was pre rendered on the server and has now been rehydrated on the client.
+* If we look at the network tab in our developer tools, the HTML and CSS was pre rendered on the server and sent as a part of the original response.
+* It was then redyrated by bundle.js on the client.
+* And now the dom contains the rehydrated style and the root div.

-* As a quick recap.
+* To recap.
-  * We create our styles and react components,
+  * We created our styles and react components,
   * render them on the server and send them down as a part of the response.
-  * Then rehydrate them on the client.
+  * Then finally rehydrated them on the client.